Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Extensions

 \subsubsection{Existing results}

-For random walks with non-zero drift killed at the boundary of the quarter plane, the minimal Martin boundary (see Section \ref{MB} for a brief account on Martin boundary theory) is homeomorphic to $[0,\pi/2]$, see \cite{IRL,KuRa}.
-In concrete terms, this means that the set of all minimal harmonic functions is homeomorphic to $[0,\pi/2]$, and therefore can be parametrized by $\gamma\in[0,\pi/2]$.
+For random walks with non-zero drift killed at the boundary of the quarter plane, the minimal Martin boundary (see Section \ref{subsec:MB} for a brief account on Martin boundary theory) is homeomorphic to $[0,\pi/2]$, see \cite{IRL,KuRa}.
+In concrete terms, the set of all minimal harmonic functions can be parametrized (in a one-to-one way) by $\gamma\in[0,\pi/2]$.
 Further, an expression for the harmonic functions $f_\gamma$ is given in \cite{KuRa}, in terms of solutions to certain boundary value problems.
-While this expression is typically complex, it may admit nice simplifications (in fact, when a certain group related to the walk is finite \cite{KuRa}).
+While this expression is typically complex, it may admit nice simplifications (in fact, when the group $W_2$ introduced in Section \ref{sec:further_properties} is finite, see \cite{KuRa}).